AsterExcrisys/advertisement_blocker/README.md

 ## 📦 How It Works

-1. The proxy listens for DNS requests from clients.
+1. The proxy listens for DNS requests from clients (either through UDP or TCP).
 2. For each incoming request:
    * If the domain is on the blocklist, it responds with a `BLOCKED` status code.
    * Otherwise, it forwards the request to an upstream DNS resolver (e.g., `1.1.1.1`).
 3. Returns the valid response to the client.